top of page

 It is important you inform your osteopath if your medical condition changes over time.
 This includes any new injuries or change of medications.

 It depends on the treatment area.
-You might need to undress to your underwear, but we provide a modesty gown and you'll always be draped with towels.
-You can also wear shorts and a singlet for comfort.
-If you wear a bra, choose one that can be unclasped at the back for better access.
+You might need to undress to your underwear, but don’t worry—we provide a modesty gown and always use towels for coverage.
+Prefer to stay more covered?
+Shorts and a singlet work great.
+If you wear a bra, one that unclasp at the back makes things easier.